 Overmolding is a unique injection molding process that results in a seamless combination of multiple materials into a single part or product.
 It typically includes a rigid, plastic-base component overlaid with a thin, pliable, rubber-like thermoplastic elastomer (TPE) exterior layer or other materials using either a single-shot (insert molding) or two-shot (multiple-shot molding) technique.

-Increasingly popular with manufacturers, you may find overmolding to be a great fit for your next project or product when you consider the significant advantages it provides.
+Increasingly popular with manufacturers, you may find overmolding to be a great option for your next project when you consider the significant advantages it provides.

 Better product performance

 A primary reason to design and manufacture a product or part using overmolding is improved product performance.

 TPE is an ideal material for creating a soft, non-slip grip for any number of products where tactile sensitivity is not just comfortable but critical, as in the case of medical products such as surgical instruments.

 Plus, a TPE surface can act as an environmental barrier to protect a product and extend its shelf life by reducing shock, vibration and noise — key benefits of overmolding.